 break up the scar tissue at the injured area by placing a small ball under the site and rolling on it.

-Tim Miller has been a student of Ashtanga Yoga for over twenty years and was the first American certified to teach by Pattabhi Jois at the Ashtanga Yoga Research Institute in Mysore, India.
-Tim has a thorough knowledge of this ancient system, which he imparts in a dynamic, yet compassionate and playful manner.
+Tim Miller has been a student of Ashtanga Yoga for more than twenty years and was the first American certified to teach by Pattabhi Jois at the Ashtanga Yoga Research Institute in Mysore, India.
+Tim has a thorough knowledge of this ancient system, which he imparts in a dynamic, compassionate, and playful manner.